 - Fix Emscripten is no longer required to create a Pyodide virtual environment. #3485 - Fix Fixed a bug where pyodide build would fail on package that use CMake, when run multiple times. #3445 - Fix pyodide build: Don't pass the directory to the build backend args, only pass the arguments. #3490 - Fix pyodide config won't print extra messages anymore. #3483 - Fix Pass the same environment variables for out of tree builds as for in tree builds. #3495

-January 3, 2023 See the release notes for a summary.
+January 3, 2023

 Deployment and testing